-Mediation is relatively inexpensive, because the EEOC provides the mediator free of charge.
-The process is much less formal than an arbitration or court process but still requires skill and confidence in your facts and legal positions to make the most of it.
+Mediation is relatively inexpensive because the EEOC provides the mediator free of charge.
+The process is much less formal than arbitration or court process but still requires skill and confidence in your facts and legal positions to make the most of it.

 The entire goal of the mediator is to resolve the conflict – not to point any fingers.
 The mediator is truly in the middle, not on one side or the other.

 At Wenzel Fenton Cabassa, P.A., we have extensive experience representing employees in EEOC mediation situations.
-Law is often much like a game of chess, and our law firm (through firsthand experience) understands the employer’s strategy and perspective.
+Law is often much like a chess game, and our law firm (through firsthand experience) understands the employer’s strategy and perspective.

 Don’t sit across from your employer alone.
 Contact us for proper representation at your mediation.

 Locations are available in Tampa, St. Petersburg, Sarasota, Jacksonville, Miami, Orlando, and West Palm Beach for your convenience.

 FAQs About EEOC Mediation

 What is the typical EEOC mediation settlement amount?